handiko/Amateur-Radio-Antenna-Coverage-Simulation/README.md

 ---

-## ⚙️ Step 2: Defining RF Parameters
+## Step 2: Defining RF Parameters
 Navigate back to the main menu and click **"New Coverage"**.
-Enter the following parameters based on our study case:
+Enter the following parameters based on our case study:

 * **Center Site:** Your saved location.
 * **Antenna Height:** 10m (Site) / 3m (Mobile/Car).